Naithik-Kiran-Jadhav-Strawhatuzumaki1/NeuralNexus/README.md

 ## ⚠️ what ai does
-ai is the brain of our app, it answers questions, generates flashcards and follows your commands This repository contains only the frontend UI.
+ai is the brain of our app, it answers questions, generates flashcards and follows your commands

-Backend, AI integration, and database functionality will be connected separately by other team members.

 ## 🌐 Deployment